-- Veterans of recent military conflicts have presented to VA for outpatient and inpatient care with a wide range of medical and psychological conditions. - Diagnoses have encompassed more than 8,000 discrete ICD-9-CM diagnostic codes. - The three most common diagnoses of Veterans were musculoskeletal ailments (principally joint and back disorders), mental disorders, and "Symptoms, Signs and Ill-Defined Conditions." - As in other outpatient populations, the ICD-9-CM diagnostic category "Symptoms, Signs and Ill-Defined Conditions" was commonly reported.
+- Veterans of recent military conflicts have presented to VA for outpatient and inpatient care with a wide range of medical and psychological conditions. - Diagnoses have encompassed more than 8,000 discrete ICD-9-CM diagnostic codes. - The three most frequent diagnoses of Veterans were musculoskeletal ailments (principally joint and back disorders), mental disorders, and "Symptoms, Signs and Ill-Defined Conditions." - As in other outpatient populations, the ICD-9-CM diagnostic category "Symptoms, Signs and Ill-Defined Conditions" was commonly reported.
 This is not a diagnosis of an unknown syndrome or unusual illness.
 This ICD-9-CM code includes symptoms and clinical findings that are not coded elsewhere.
 It is a diverse, catch-all category that is commonly used for the diagnosis of outpatient populations.
 It encompasses more than 160 sub-categories and primarily consists of common symptoms that do not have an immediately obvious cause during a clinic visit or consists of laboratory test abnormalities that do not point to a particular disease process and may be transient.
-The most frequently reported codes in this category, in order of magnitude are: General Symptoms (ICD-9-CM 780), Symptoms Involving Head and Neck (ICD-9-CM 784), and Symptoms Involving Respiratory System (ICD-9-CM 786).
+The most frequently reported codes in this category, in order of magnitude are: General Symptoms (ICD-9-CM 780), Symptoms Involving Respiratory System and Other Chest Symptoms (ICD-9-CM 786), and Symptoms Involving Head and Neck (ICD-9-CM 784).